frank-ventures/stoic-quoter/README.md

 # Stoic Quote App

-Just a real simple, minimal app that lets you see a Stoic quote
+Just a real simple, minimal app that lets you see a Stoic quote!

+You can click the quote box to get a new one.

 ## The Build

-Built with Next.js and using a few client components.
+Built with Next.js, using a few client components.

 Making use of a Stoic Quote API, found [here](https://github.com/benhoneywill/stoic-quotes/tree/master)